 Sport: Award holders will contribute wholeheartedly to the athletic life of the School through participation in representative sports, although the Award itself will not guarantee the holder a place in a team.
 Once an Award has been made, the crucial factor for its continuance will be commitment rather than performance.

 ICT: ICT Scholars will be expected to take a full part in ICT department activities such as Junior ICT Technicians and Robotics clubs.
 In addition to this, they will be expected to opt for a KS4 ICT qualification.
-Currently this is AS ICT in Years 10 and 11 and runs during lunchtimes.
+Currently this is IGCSE ICT in Years 10 and 11.

 Design & Technology: A Design & Technology scholar will be expected to be fully involved in the ‘life’ of the Department and enter into the extra curricular side of the subject eg Greenpower.
 A successful applicant is expected to study Design & Technology at GCSE and A Level / IB.